jonaird/change_emitter/README.md

   final color = ValueEmitter<Color>(Colors.red);

   //Override this getter with list of all ChangeEmitters defined in this class.
-  //This has two functions.
+  //This has three functions.
 First, all of the elements will be disposed
   //when this class is disposed (convenient!).
 Second, this class
   //will also emit a change whenever a child changes.
+Third, children will
+  //have access to [this] as a parent and be able to use findAncestorOfExactType<T>()
   @override
   get children => [text, bold, italic, color];